 - Social Change, Service, & Sustainability

-- Academics in Action: You must complete at least one approved academic enrichment experience in which you demonstrate creative productivity in addition to or beyond that required by the thesis or capstone project.
+- Academics in Action: Complete at least one academic enrichment experience in which you demonstrate creative productivity in addition to or beyond that required by the thesis or capstone project.
 Qualifying experiences will be:

 - Academic in nature